- Understanding Chronic Kidney Disease

 Contact Fresenius Kidney Care Patient Travel Services Today!

 To begin planning for your trip, call the Fresenius Kidney Care Patient Travel Services team at 1-866-434-2597 (option 2) Monday – Friday.
 Or, complete this form to be contacted by a team member.

 Please provide at least 2 weeks’-notice for domestic travel and 8 weeks for International travel.
 Advance notice necessary for proper planning and coordination pending in-center availability at your travel destination.

 There are big benefits to home dialysis—it offers greater flexibility so you can keep the lifestyle you love.
 Find out if starting or switching to home dialysis is right for you.

 Simple Ways to Make Dialysis Travel Easier

-Some health insurance plans will cover dialysis outside the US, but you may have to pay out of pocket for international dialysis treatment and work it into your travel budget.
-It’s important to know that Medicare will pay for dialysis in the 50 states and the District of Columbia, as well as Puerto Rico, the US Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.
-It will not pay for dialysis outside the US except in the case of an emergency.
+Some health insurance plans will not cover dialysis outside the US, so you may have to pay out of pocket for international dialysis treatment and work it into your travel budget.
+It's important to know that Medicare will pay for dialysis in the 50 states and the District of Columbia, as well as Puerto Rico, the US Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.
+Medicare will not pay for dialysis outside the US except in very rare cases.

 Getting ready to take off?
 Here are some things you’ll want to take on your trip or plan for: